Most never come back after week one.

 One job.
 No decisions required.

-The watch is built for a moment, not a session.
-Adding lesson selection or settings would require a decision before the first word appears.
-Those features live on the phone — the watch converts the moment before it closes.
+Adding lesson navigation or settings means making a choice before the first word appears.
+That kills the moment.
+Those features live on the phone.
+The watch just converts the gap before it closes.

 This project changed how I think about retention.
 The problem was never inside the app.